-- clear itineraries tailored to the needs of each group, including pupils with special needs - friendly, trained staff - diverse habitats for birds and other wildlife that can be watched from boardwalks, viewing platforms and hides on the reserve - undercover lunching facilities - information and interactive displays in our education and visitor centre, with its eco-friendly features - → ample parking with coach spaces - ground-floor classroom with ramped access, audio loop and adapted toilet.
+- ✤ clear itineraries tailored to the needs of each group, including pupils with special needs - friendly, trained staff - diverse habitats for birds and other wildlife that can be watched from boardwalks, viewing platforms and hides on the reserve - undercover lunching facilities - information and interactive displays in our education and visitor centre, with its eco-friendly features, with power provided by a wind turbine - ample parking with coach spaces - ground-floor classroom with ramped access, audio loop and adapted toilet.
 Booking a visit The Education Centre is open to school parties throughout the year, Tuesday to Friday.
 Booking is essential and early booking is recommended to avoid disappointment.
-The fee for groups is £4.50 including VAT per student per day for a maximum of 60 pupils (minimum daily rate £65).
-The fee includes two activity sessions and a self-quided trail, plus planning and help with risk assessments for the visit.
+The fee for groups is £3.50 per student per day for a maximum of 60 pupils (minimum daily rate £60).
+The fee includes two activity sessions and a self-guided trail, plus planning and help with risk assessments for the visit.
 There is no charge for accompanying adults.
 Teachers' preliminary visits are also free.
-SCHOOL FRIENDS OF SCULTHORPE MOOR Becoming a School Friend of Sculthorpe Moor costs £350 a year and includes: - up to three visits to the reserve during the year with aroups of students - a visit into the school from the reserve's education staff or volunteers to run a workshop or give a talk - regular information about events and activities on the reserve throughout the year - free Adopt a Box subscription for the school.
+SCHOOL FRIENDS OF SCULTHORPE MOOR Becoming a School Friend of Sculthorpe Moor costs £250 a year and includes: - up to three visits to the reserve during the year with groups of students - a visit into the school from the reserve's education staff or volunteers to run a workshop or give a talk - regular information about events and activities on the reserve throughout the year - free Adopt a Box subscription for the school.

 SCULTHORPE MOOR EDUCATION CENTRE Our Education and Visitor Centre at Sculthorpe Moor Community Nature Reserve, close to Fakenham, lies a few miles inland from the North Norfolk coast.
 It is just off the A148 King's Lynn to Fakenham road, opposite Sculthorpe village.
 Look out for brown tourist sign: 'Nature Reserve'.
 For schools the centre is the base for exciting cross-curricular environmental education programmes, exploring the many habitats of the reserve and the traditional working practices that are maintaining its rich ecosystem.
 The award-winning reserve is recognised as nationally and internationally important for its special wetland wildlife.
 Imaginative displays inside the centre introduce visitors to the special wildlife habitats, plants, birds and other animals of Sculthorpe Moor, as well as its fascinating history.
-Contact details For further information about the centre, its school visits programme, Kestrel Club for 8 to 12-year-olds and Young Rangers for those over 12, contact: The Hawk and Owl Trust Education Centre Sculthorpe Moor Community Nature Reserve Turf Moor Rd, Sculthorpe, Fakenham, Norfolk NR21 9GN 01328 856788 leanne.thomas@hawkandowl.org www.sculthorpemoor.org EDUCATION WITH THE HAWK AND OWL TRUST The Hawk and Owl Trust works to conserve wild birds of prey and their habitats.
+Contact details For further information about the centre, its school visits programme and the Trust's after-school wildlife club for 8 to 12-year-olds - the Kestrel Club - contact: The Hawk and Owl Trust Education Centre Sculthorpe Moor Community Nature Reserve Turf Moor Rd, Sculthorpe, Fakenham, Norfolk NR21 9GN 01328 856788 leanne.thomas@hawkandowl.org www.sculthorpemoor.org EDUCATION WITH THE HAWK AND OWL TRUST The Hawk and Owl Trust works to conserve wild birds of prey and their habitats.
 Owls, falcons, hawks, kites, harriers and other birds of prey are at the top of their food chains and so they are valuable natural indicators of the health of the environment.
 One of the charity's key tasks is to increase knowledge and understanding of these magnificent birds and the impact humans have on the environment we share with them.
 To ensure their survival, we must safeguard the plants and animals that are part of their habitat.
-As well as the education centre at its Sculthorpe Moor Community Nature Reserve, the Trust runs projects involving schools and local communities, especially on Fylingdales Moor, North Yorkshire and in the South West.
+As a focus for its educational activity for young people and others, the Trust runs two education centres - one at its Sculthorpe Moor Community Nature Reserve, the other at the Chiltern Open Air Museum, Buckinghamshire.